MariMachaidze/Internship-2024/README.md

 - task 1: make a data for perimeter of the grid.
 - task 2: figure out which resistor is broken.

+to do:
+ - If the resistor broke in the inside, it means one of the resistors can be RV01.
+I want to see what happens in this case.
+ - Finish making recursion

+30 July:
+ - checking 4 possible inside broken resistors in example of 4x4 grid.
-Steps to check codes:
+ - Steps to check codes:
 1. saving_voltage_data.py - change variable broken to any of these: V11, H11, V12, H21.
 2. after running the code the data will be downloaded to the path that was chosen in the code
 3. making perimeter - upload the data by changing variables beginning and ending
 4. after running the code new data will be downloaded to the path that was chosen in the code
 5. finalizing recursion - upload the data by changing the path and run
 6. The output meanings - 0 - H11, 1 - V12, 2 - H21, 3 - V11

-to do:
- - If the resistor broke in the inside, it means one of the resistors can be RV01.
-I want to see what happens in this case.
- - Finish making recursion

-30 July:
- - checking 4 possible inside broken resistors in example of 4x4 grid.
+ - These 4 examples are working!

 28 July:
  - I am working on finilizing recurion solution.